drnil/instant/README.md

 After installing the MCR, you can start INSTANT by double clicking `instant.exe`.
 Beware that there is sometimes an error on first startup.
-This is usually resolved by starting asecond time.
+This is usually resolved by starting a second time.

 ## Spike train data input sample files